dandavies99/dandavies99.github.io/_posts/2021-11-19-django-permissions.md

 Here, we have [disabled fields](https://docs.djangoproject.com/en/3.2/ref/forms/fields/#disabled) depending on the type of request being made.
 This gives us the flexibility that a staff user with appropriate permission (i.e. change user) would still be able to add/remove users from groups, affecting that users permissions in a controlled way, but would not be able to make them a superuser, nor add or remove individual permissions.

-## Goal 4: Enable object-level permissions with Django Guardian
+## Goal 4: Enable object level permissions with Django Guardian
 There are many scenarios where you might want object-level (a.k.a. row-level) permissions, as opposed to model-level permissions, as we've seen so far.
 In our case, an `Experiment` with `status = "public"` should be viewable by all read only users, whereas an `Experiment` with `status = "private"` should only be viewable to the uploading user.

 [Django Guardian](https://django-guardian.readthedocs.io/en/stable/) is written exactly for this purpose, is well documented and is [easily installed](https://django-guardian.readthedocs.io/en/stable/installation.html) into an existing project.
 We can make use of the shortcuts provided to assign and remove permissions for specific user:object combinations.